 The emission of greenhouse gases, such as carbon dioxide causes global warming.
 Recycling decreases these emissions because manufacturing with recycled materials consumes less energy, and when less fuels such as oil, gas and coal are burned to produce energy, less greenhouse gas is produced.

-By reducing their waste streams, Smart Communities reduced greenhouse gas emissions equivalently generated by:
+By reducing their waste streams, Communities in SWACO's jurisdiction reduced greenhouse gas emissions equivalently generated by:

 - The operation of 40,494 cars or